Physical Activity is My Mantra

 I was beginning a career in music, but my love of climbing was a conflict.
 In a shift of gears which was hard for those close to me to understand, I left the trumpet behind as I turned my attention to the rocks and the mountains.

 I moved to California where I was surrounded by some of the world’s best climbing and climbers.
-At the same time I learned the craft of sound recording.
-My musical training and the cool head of a seasoned performer set me apart in the field.
-I became a music editor and later a mastering engineer.
 I kept my lifestyle simple and lean, and put all my free time and energy into climbing.

 I climbed El Capitan, Astroman, and other big climbs in Yosemite.
 I did first ascents in Joshua Tree and the Sierra Nevada.
 My love of the back country led me to climb Sequoia’s Castle Rock Spire and to establish new climbs in Kings Canyon’s wild Gorge of Despair.

 In 2003, at age 50, I suffered a shoulder injury.
-During rehab I was introduced to Pilates, which showed me a whole new way to understand my body, to build strength, and to refine my movement.
+During rehab I was introduced to Pilates, which showed me a whole new way to understand my body.

 I enrolled in the Pilates teacher training program at Core Conditioning in Los Angeles.
 I completed more than 300 hours of requirements and exams.
 I began teaching Pilates, and I joined the staff as a physical therapy aide.
 Working with the therapists at Core gave me unique insights as a trainer.